RoboSense-LiDAR/rslidar_sdk/README.md

 (2) Rename the file *package_ros2.xml*  in the rslidar_sdk to *package.xml*

-(3) Create a new folder as the workspace, and create a *src* folder in the workspace.
+(3) Create a new workspace folder, and create a *src* folder in it.
 Then put the rslidar_sdk project in the *src* folder.

 (4) Download the packet definition project in ROS2 through [link](https://github.com/RoboSense-LiDAR/rslidar_msg), then put the project rslidar_msg in the *src* folder you just created.

-(5) Return back to the workspace, excute the following command to compile and run. (if use .zsh, replace the 2nd command with *source install/setup.zsh*).
+(5) Go back to the root of workspace, run the following commands to compile and run. (if using zsh, replace the 2nd command with *source install/setup.zsh*).

 ```sh
 colcon build